Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 the spell rather than keeping it to advance a level.
 The XP are expended when you cast the spell, whether or not the casting succeeds.

+### Concentration
-**Concentration:** You must concentrate to cast a spell.
+You must concentrate to cast a spell.
 If you can't concentrate you can't cast a spell.
 If you start casting a spell but something interferes with your concentration you must make a Concentration check or lose the spell.
 The check's DC depends on what is